Mathías Suárez: Club career

 On 2 January 2019, Suárez officially signed with Montpellier until July 2023.
 Suárez made his debut on 3 February 2019 against rivals Nîmes.
 He was substituted at the half time break due to an injury.
 After a clash with Nîmes goalkeeper Paul Bernardoni, he broke three ribs and the estimated injury time was four weeks.

+In January 2026, Suárez moved to Chile and joined Deportes Antofagasta.

 International career

 Suárez made his debut for Uruguay national team on 16 November 2018 in a friendly against Brazil, as a starter.

 Personal life

 Suárez is the younger brother of Peñarol right-back Damián Suárez.